j-i-l/VecPy/README.rst

 Documentation
 -------------

-This is a symple package allowing to complete very basic linear algebra tasks.
+This is a simple package allowing to complete very basic linear algebra tasks.

 It is best explained by example:

 .. code-block:: python

     >>> # define a vector:
     >>> v = Vec(0, 2)  # or Vec((0, 2)) or Vec([0, 2])
     >>> w = Vec(1, 3)
-...

 You can do basic rescaling of a vector:

 .. code-block:: python

     >>> # get a vector with twice the lengt (same direction)
     >>> v_twice = v ^ 2
     >>>
     >>> # get the unit vector
     >>> v_unit = v ^ 0

 Adding scalar and other vectors:

 .. code-block:: python